Nigeria’s unions must spearhead struggle against government assault on living standards

 Nigerians are living in hellish times.
 Since last year raging inflation and a collapsing economy have savaged living standards.
 Africa’s most populous country is facing an existential crisis as the regime pushes ahead with a neo-liberal offensive.
 In the past Nigeria’s trade unions were seen as the popular opposition to governments.
 However this is changing as the trade union leaders regularly issue ultimatums and threats of general strikes only to say nothing when the ultimatums expire.
 Nigeria’s minimum wage, last set in 2019, was due to be replaced last April but, despite promises, nothing has been agreed yet.

-The Campaign for Democratic and Workers’ Rights (CDWR), a campaign of the Democratic Socialist Movement (DSM, the CWI Nigeria), issued the following statement on June 28 calling both for serious action from the trade unions and for trade unionists and activists to build activity from below.
+The Campaign for Democratic and Workers’ Rights (CDWR), a campaign of the Democratic Socialist Movement (DSM, the CWI in Nigeria), issued the following statement on June 28 calling both for serious action from the trade unions and for trade unionists and activists to build activity from below.

 Last week’s events in Kenya show how mass movements can suddenly erupt and certainly that is the case today in Nigeria.
 The DSM is striving to build support both for concrete action to defend living standards and for a socialist alternative to the nightmare of capitalism.